Dear Alan Ball,

 Okay, so for the uninitiated, True Blood was an HBO series that ran from 2008 to 2014, averaging about ten episodes per season.
 The show straddled the line between drama, comedy, camp, and borderline softcore porn that at times questioned if the TV-MA rating had a limit of what it could show before TV Parental Guidelines forced HBO to just move the whole thing to PornHub.

 When True Blood premiered, the premise was simple.
-In a world where vampires revealed themselves to humans after the invention of synthetic blood, a young waitress, Sookie Stackhouse meets and begins to fall in love with a 200 year old vampire Bill Compton who has returned to the small town of Bon Temps in rural north Louisiana to live in his ancestral home after his last known living descendant passed away.
-Their fledgling romance runs up against various obstacles, from Sookie’s protective but idiotic older brother Jason to the inner workings of the vampire hierarchy.
+In a world where vampires revealed themselves to humans after the invention of synthetic blood, a young waitress, Sookie Stackhouse, meets and begins to fall in love with a two hundred-year-old vampire, Bill Compton, who has returned to the small town of Bon Temps in rural northern Louisiana to live in his ancestral home after his last known living descendant passed away.
+Their fledgling romance runs up against various obstacles, from Sookie’s protective but idiotic older brother, Jason, to the inner workings of the vampire hierarchy.
 Also, there’s a serial killer running around town murdering young white women known to have sex with vampires.
 On top of that, Sookie is a telepath, but don’t worry, that won’t be explained until the third season and it was practically forgotten for most of the series.

 “Then you looked at those building blocks, doused them with gasoline, and set them on fire.“